thecristen/checkin/README.md

 * QRcode sent by email to receive "goodies" from to sponsors and partners

-The project was originally developed at [MAPC][1] by Mariana Arcaya, Tim Reardon and Christian Spanring.
-In 2013 it has become an entirely volunteer project.
+The project was originally developed at [MAPC][1] by Mariana Arcaya, Tim Reardon and Christian Spanring for the Green Streets Initiative.
+Since 2013 a group of volunteers is maintaining the code base and deployment.

 Past and present volunteer developers include:

 * [Cristen Jones][3]
 * [Owen Lynch][2]
 * [Christian Spanring][4]
+* John Freeman

 ## Getting Started